Return to EAB main menu

 Emerald Ash Borer Quarantined Counties

-The Minnesota Department of Agriculture (MDA) has confirmed EAB in Rock County.
-There are now 51 counties in the state with known EAB infestations.
+The Minnesota Department of Agriculture (MDA) has confirmed EAB in three new locations in Minnesota over this winter.
+EAB was confirmed in Aitkin County for the first time.
+There are now 54 counties in the state with known EAB infestations.
+In Pine and St. Louis Counties, infestations were discovered in new areas, expanding the original quarantine areas.
 The MDA has enacted a quarantine to limit the movement of firewood and ash material into Minnesota and out of infested counties.
 The MDA issues quarantines for all counties known to have EAB to reduce the risk of further spreading the tree-killing insect.

 No regulated articles are legally allowed to be moved into Minnesota without the written approval and the proper documentation provided to the Commissioner of Agriculture.